-- Hip replacement is a major surgery and healing takes time.
+A total joint replacement is major surgery.
+Healing takes time.
 At first, you may be afraid that any activity, including sex, could cause pain or injury.
 Your partner may also be afraid of hurting you.
 These fears are normal.
 Having concerns about the way your body looks is also normal.
-Discuss such issues with your partner. - As you heal, you will find you have less pain and better movement than before surgery.
-You may feel ready to be more active again.
-You may also find a renewed desire for sex.
-When you and your partner are ready, it is safe to return to intimacy without concerns for the healing of your hip.
+Discuss such issues with your partner.
+Share this sheet.
+Read it together or separately.
+It's up to you two.
+What matters most is that you talk with each other about your needs-emotional as well as sexual ones.